quintoandar/kafka-python/README.md

 QuintoAndar's kafka-python lib wrapper with additional fuctionalities.

-## KafkaConsumer
+## KafkaIdempotentConsumer

-A simple wrapper for kafka-python lib.
+A simple wrapper for kafka-python lib that uses redis to check duplicate events.

 ### Configuration